GENERAL TERMS AND CONDITIONS

 3 COMPANY’S RESPONSIBILITIES

-- The Company shall in the agreed manner provide the Provider with sufficient and correct information needed by the Provider for the performance and completion of the Services or for the fulfilment of other Provider’s obligations related to the Services.
+- The Company undertakes to perform the tasks for which it is responsible in conformity with the Agreement, in time and with due care.
+The Company shall in the agreed manner provide the Provider with sufficient and correct information needed by the Provider for the delivery of the Services.
 The Company shall respond as soon as possible to the Provider’s requests for further details and instructions concerning the Services.

 - The Company shall be responsible for the information and instructions provided to the Provider by the Company or on behalf of the Company and for keeping them up to date.
 The Provider will be entitled to assume that all information and material that has been furnished to the Provider by the Company or on behalf of the Company is correct and without errors.

-4 FEES AND EXPENSES
+4 FEES AND COSTS

-- Unless otherwise agreed in writing, the Provider will charge the Company on a time and material basis in accordance with the current prices, fee rates and payment terms of the Provider, effective on the date of the invoice.
+- The Company shall pay the Provider the prices and fees for the Services in accordance with the Agreement.
+Unless otherwise agreed in writing, the Provider will charge the Company on a time and material basis in accordance with the current prices and fee rates of the Provider, effective on the date of the invoice.
+Procedures for any price revisions are set forth in the Agreement.

-5 TERMS OF PAYMENT
+5 PAYMENT TERMS

 - The Provider has the right to set off its receivable from the Company against the Company’s receivable based on the Agreement.